• Skip to main content

 Another investment firm you may not have heard of is Aker out of Norway.
 They typically invest in green energy infrastructure, so if you only listened to the mainstream media, you might be confused about why they started the Seetee company specifically to invest in Bitcoin companies and infrastructure.

 Lastly, politicians are buying, holding, and promoting Bitcoin.
+Bitcoin isn’t going to zero because people are staking their political careers on it.

-Even in the USA, we have senators like Cynthia Lummis, who has publicly stated that she owns Bitcoin and even advocates for it within our government.
+Senators like Cynthia Lummis, who has publicly stated that she owns Bitcoin and even advocates for it within our government.
 Current SEC Chairman Gary Gensler has said some very nuanced things about Bitcoin, and Tom Emmer has said some positive things about Bitcoin as well.

 3. Individuals Are Planning On Retiring & Dying With Bitcoin